 - Reduces hemorrhoid pain and discomfort

-Next, you should always test a small amount of a new dog food on your dog before purchasing in bulk.
+Many dog food companies include a formula or two that is specifically high in fiber.
+Purchasing one is a quick and easy way to add fiber to your pup’s diet without having to fiddle with homemade ingredients.
+However, you should always test a small amount of a new dog food on your dog before purchasing in bulk.
 Mix a tiny bit of the new food with the old food and observe how your dog reacts to it.
-Some dogs react poorly to a new dog food or simply don’t like the taste and will not eat it.
+Some dogs react poorly to a new dog food or simply do not like the taste and will not eat it.

 Potential Side Effects of a High Fiber Diet